11 Causes of Rubber Plant Dying and How to Revive It

 If the natural lighting in your home is not sufficient, consider investing in full spectrum grow lights to complement it.

-Regularly rotate the pot to ensure that the plant absorbs enough light for photosynthesis on all sides and also avoid leggy growth.
+Regularly rotate the pot to ensure that the plant absorbs enough light for photosynthesis on all sides.

 7. Too low humidity